Flex Seal — A Marketing Review

 If a person has necessary home repairs such as a leak on the roof or needing to add sealant around a window, I have a really hard time seeing that person trying to use a sealant dispensed from a spray can of all things.
 If you’re going to make the effort of fixing the problem itself, then chances are likely that you’re going to go to the home improvement store and pick up a tube of caulk or a can of roof cement to do the sealing, both of which are significantly cheaper than Flex Seal.

 This is also a matter of having enough faith that the product is going to work as advertised.
 Just remember that just because a product is versatile and can be used in a variety of situations does NOT mean that it is the best (or cheapest) method of fixing a particular problem.

-All of the images were screenshots of the TV promotion available on YouTube and the company’s website, www.GetFlexSeal.com.
+All of the Flex Seal commercial images were screenshots of a TV commercial currently available on Youtube.
+For more product information, please visit the company’s website at www.GetFlexSeal.com.